Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 What does the Frascati Carnival consist of?

-The event ends on Shrove Tuesday in the main square of the town with the famous rite of the burning of Pulcinella, one of the most beloved and typical characters at this time in Italy, characterized by a large hooked nose.
-After the cremation of the huge puppet, the funeral procession takes place, marking the transition to the beginning of Holy Week in Rome.
+The program starts with the symbolic act of the mayor handing over the keys of the town to King Pupone and includes a colorful parade of floats and masks.
+The event ends on Shrove Tuesday in the town's main square with the famous rite of the burning of Pulcinella, one of the most beloved and typical characters at this time of year in Italy, characterized by a large hooked nose.

 6. Escape to Florence for the Chocolate Fair